lavender2020/examples/staging/volumes/cephfs/README.md

 ```

  If you ssh to that machine, you can run `docker ps` to see the actual pod and `docker inspect` to see the volumes used by the container.

+ # How to manage the pv quota

+ We know that k8s pvc can do the quota of volume.
+But how can cepfs do it?

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->